Skip to main content

 Which ID card do I need if I have more than one role at the University?

-If you are a PGR student only, you need an orange PGR ID card.
+• PGR student only - you need an orange PGR ID card.

-If you are changing from PGR student to UH staff member you will need to get a Staff ID card.
+• Changing from PGR student to Herts staff member - you will need to get a Staff ID card.

-If you are you are changing from UH staff member to PGR student you will need to hand back your Staff ID card and get an orange PGR card.
+• Changing from Herts staff member to PGR student - you will need to hand back your Staff ID card and get an orange PGR card.

-If you are changing from undergraduate or postgraduate taught student status to PGR student you should visit an AskHub to change your card to an orange PGR card, especially if your research requires you to access staff areas or labs out of hours.
+• Changing from undergraduate or postgraduate taught student status to PGR student - please visit an AskHub to change your card to an orange PGR card, especially if your research requires you to access staff areas or labs out of hours.
 This will help Security identify your right to be there.

 How do I access buildings, rooms, and labs?